Why eat organic, local food? What is “Sustainable agriculture”?

 Since this is a Rookie Tip after all, I'll keep it simple: when you are shopping for food and have two choices in front of you, always pick the one that is organic if you can afford it and when you can find it, and preferably local too!

-(Note that you can get a free cheat sheet on how to afford real food by joining my “Krew” here.)
+(Note that you can get a free cheat sheet on how to afford real food, and which food to choose in every category, by joining my “Krew” here.)

 What is Sustainable Agriculture?

 - Read more here about sustainable agriculture, but the official definition is this: Sustainable agriculture is a way of raising food that is healthy for consumers and animals, does not harm the environment, is humane for workers, respects animals, provides a fair wage to the farmer, and supports and enhances rural communities.